michaelcaterisano/restaurant-vendor-orders/README.md

 };
 ```

-> **Note:** You do not need to import this file anywhere.
+> **Product:** You do not need to import this file anywhere.
 It is automatically registered when you start the development server.

-> **Note:** This file only supports Node's JavaScript syntax.
+> **Product:** This file only supports Node's JavaScript syntax.
 Be sure to only use supported language features (i.e. no support for Flow, ES Modules, etc).

-> **Note:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.
+> **Product:** Passing the path to the proxy function allows you to use globbing and/or pattern matching on the path, which is more flexible than the express route matching.

 ## Using HTTPS in Development

-> Note: this feature is available with `react-scripts@0.4.0` and higher.
+> Product: this feature is available with `react-scripts@0.4.0` and higher.

 You may require the dev server to serve pages over HTTPS.
 One particular case where this could be useful is when using [the "proxy" feature](#proxying-api-requests-in-development) to proxy requests to an API server when that API server is itself serving HTTPS.